 The Staff Mentoring Circles program takes place from September through April of the following year.
 Participants must be prepared to commit to all sessions.
 Mentor facilitated sessions are brown bag lunch sessions that will take place at various locations throughout campus.
-Lunch will be provided at co-hort group sessions.
+Lunch will be provided for August and December dates ONLY.

 |Orientation/meet & greet - (lunch provided)||August 14, 2014||12:00-1:30 pm||

 |Mentoring Circle Session 1||September 11, 2014||12:00-1:30 pm||